Welcome to coARTS

 Producing Artistic Director/President

 As an accomplished Actor, Producer, Director, and Acting Coach, Jason James has garnered himself a voice for the theatrical community and is a true creative force to be studied.

 As a director Mr. James has been acclaimed for his creative staging and unique conceptual interpretations.
 Some of his directorial credits include: Jekyll and Hyde: The Thriller Musical, A Man of No Importance (Stage Scene LA Award), Vanya and Sonia and Masha and Spike, Sylvia, The Best of Everything, Stephen Sondheim’s Company, Disney's Beauty and the Beast and his award winning re-imagination of A Christmas Carol.

 Mr. James’ past teaching and lecturing credits help give him a unique perspective with meeting each artist where they are, while giving them a safe atmosphere to guide and equip them along their acting journey.
-Mr. James incorporates what he’s taught at Institutions all across the country to harness the overall gifts of those working with him.
-His mantra “Keep asking, Why?" coupled with his goal of assisting actors through this difficult business, all while remaining true to their authentic selves, make Jason James both L.A.’s best kept secret and a growing force to be reckoned with in teaching actors about their ever growing industry.
+Jason James is both L.A.’s best kept secret and a growing force to be reckoned with in teaching actors about their ever growing industry.

 Mr. James holds a BFA in Musical Theatre from AMDA, College and Conservatory of the Performing Arts and an MFA in Performance Pedagogy from Loyola Marymount University.